Full Day Windjana Gorge & Tunnel Creek Adventure

 There is no accommodation on this tour.

 Please note itinerary may be reversed depending on weather conditions and other factors beyond our control.
 A moderate level of fitness and mobility is required for this tour as we are walking over uneven ground, climbing rocks and wading through water.
 You need to bring a pair of shoes that you don’t mind getting wet, either reef shoes or old tennis/trainers, and potentially swimming costume and towel.
 Headlamp torches are supplied.
+Food is not included for passengers aged 0-3 inclusive.
 Hotel pickup time available at booking.
 Operates mid May to late August.
 Please advise of any dietary requirements.
 Please note: The Tunnel Creek component of this tour may not be suitable for children aged 4 and under.